 A selected frame is marked with a red flag

 Multiple frames can be marked at once, but the more positions is used for calculating rotation, the harder it becomes to take them all into account.
 It is recommended to mark no more than 3 or 4 frames for one ballistic trajectory.

-Pressing this button enables rendering of Ballistic Ghosts: a helper object used for creating physically correct rotations for characters in the state of free flight.
+Other two buttons on this panel are for working with Ballistic ghosts: helper object used for creating physically correct rotations for characters in the state of free flight.

 Ballistic Ghosts are described in greater detail in the dedicated chapter.

 Pressing this button enables rendering of ballistic ghosts